 Cake pops are a little different to your normal baked or homemade treats.
-With a little imagination and a tad more patience, the creative possibilities are endless.
+With a little imagination and a tad more patience, the creative possibilities are endless and would be a great fit to your DIY easter gift basket.

 Making them takes place over several hours, requiring short bursts of effort rather than long periods of toil, making them perfect to dip and out of making throughout the day – ideal when you have interruptions from several little ones to attend to.